cylc/cylc-doc/src/glossary.rst

         submit-fails.
       - Or, if expiry is optional, then the outputs are complete if it expires.

-      Tasks that achieve a :term:`final status` with :term:`complete outputs <output completion>` have done their job in the workflow, allowing the workflow to move on.
+      Tasks that achieve a :term:`final status` with complete outputs have done their job, allowing the workflow to move on.

-      Tasks that achieve a final status with :term:`incomplete outputs <output completion>`
-      are retained in :term:`n=0 <n-window>` pending user intervention, and will :term:`stall` the workflow.
+      Tasks that achieve a final status with incomplete outputs are retained in :term:`n=0 <n-window>` pending user intervention, and will :term:`stall` the workflow.

    dependence